Custom TLS certificates

 Creating a custom docker image

-If you run LocalStack in a docker container (which includes using the CLI, docker, docker-compose, cockpit or helm), to include a custom TLS root certificate a new docker image should be created.
+If you run LocalStack in a docker container (which includes using the CLI, docker, docker-compose, or helm), to include a custom TLS root certificate a new docker image should be created.

 Create a Dockerfile containing the following commands: